 Probably shouldn’t have been called, as in “That was a pretty soft penalty.”
 Also means a wuss, as in, “Get up, ya wanker!
 Yer soft as shite.”

-Similar to usage in American Football, as in a player getting into space.
-Basically means being unmarked
+Similar to its usage in American Football, as in a player getting into space.
+Basically means being unmarked.

-Jose Mourinho, currently the manager at Chelsea.
+Jose Mourinho, currently the manager at Tottenham.
 His ego is bigger than London, and he actually once called himself a Special One.
 Needless to say, it has stuck.

 A penalty kick, taken from the “spot” after the referee points to it to indicate a penalty.